IronLanguages/ironpython3/Documentation/installing.md

 dotnet tool install --global ironpython.console
 ```

 The switch `--global` can be abbreviated to `-g`.
 The `ipy` program will be installed in `~/.dotnet/tools`, together with the Python Standard Library for IronPython.
-The directory `~/.dotnet/tools` should have been added to the search path for the user (a.k.a. `PATH` environment variable), if not yet done.
+The directory `~/.dotnet/tools` should be added to the search path for the user (AKA `PATH` environment variable), if not yet done.

 Note that any additional Python packages installed using `ipy -m pip` from this location will be installed inside that directory, hence being "global" for the user.